What Is Authoritative Parenting and How Does It Affect Children?

 Show how you handle emotions and conflicts constructively.
 By embodying the values you wish to instill in your child, you lay a strong foundation for them to emulate.

-5. Foster independence
+5. Encourage independence

 As an authoritative parent, the aim is to raise self-reliant and confident children.
 Encourage your child to take on age-appropriate responsibilities and allow them to make decisions when appropriate.